donmalla/OpenRefine/README.md

-#OpenRefine
+#OpenRefine-HD

 [![Build Status](https://travis-ci.org/OpenRefine/OpenRefine.png?branch=master)](https://travis-ci.org/OpenRefine/OpenRefine)

-OpenRefine is a power tool that allows you to load data, understand it, clean it up, reconcile it to master database, and augment it with data coming from Freebase or other web sources.
-All with the comfort and privacy of your own computer.
+OpenRefine-HD is a Big Data extension to OpenRefine - power tool that allows you to load data, understand it, clean it up, reconcile it to master database, and augment it with data coming from Freebase or other web sources.
+OpenRefine-HD reads data present in HDFS cluster, and applies transformations on them, by spinning
+Mapreduce jobs.

 ###Where can I get more information?